 Kanakuk leaders contact some victim families and tell them they learned about Newman’s abuse because of a tip from a hotline.
 Joe White begins an “apology tour,” flying privately to visit victims’ families in person and showering them with gifts, including free camp tuition, hunting trips, iPads, Disney World vacations and fruit baskets.

-Following Newman’s termination and investigation into multiple charges involving sexual abuse of teenage boys, White sends an email to Kanakuk families that stated Newman “is dealing with a personal family crisis” while asking them to respect his privacy and “keep [Newman] in your prayers.”
+Following Newman’s termination and confession of child sexual abuse, White sends an email to Kanakuk families that stated Newman “is dealing with a personal family crisis” while asking them to respect his privacy and “keep [Newman] in your prayers.”

 Newman continues grooming and abusing campers.
 The abuse includes encouragement of and participation in nude swimming, basketball, and four-wheeling; exposure and inspection of genitalia; “one-on-one” sleepovers; mutual masturbation sessions; oral sex; and sodomy — all occurring while he is representing Kanakuk and promoted within its ranks.